Types of Degrees Information Science Majors Are Getting

 Online Information Science Programs

-In 2018-2019, 479 schools offered a IS program of some type.
+In the 2018-2019 academic year, 479 schools offered some type of information science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|